 C. Some real-life identification of trends

-If you are attending my “Identifying Trends & Making Forecasts” course, then you will be asked to critique the BBC article in the 1st link since you will be analysing this data in one of the exercises!
+If you are attending my “Identifying Trends & Making Forecasts” course, then you will be asked to critique the BBC article in the 1st link since you will be analysing this data in one of the case studies!

 D. Some real-life forecasting models